PicsooEU/Prestashop/README.md

     >>> In this case, you should contact your host and ask them to change this setting (at least temporarily).

+ ### RESTRICTIONS :
+    - only new items/products from Picsoo are transferred to Prestashop, no update available at this moment (future development)
+    - Per restriction of Prestashop, only the pictures with format JPG and PNG are transferred from Picsoo.

 ### What's new in the latest version :

 - First release ```... ...```.